openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 Command
 ~~~~~~~

-SDIO operation is started by generating a command.
-A host can send a command to either a single card or to all the connected cards.
-A command is transferred serially on the `sdcmd_o` line.
+SDIO operation begins with the generating of a command.
+The host can send a command to either a single card or to all connected cards.
+During the transmit operation, `sdcmd_oen_o` is pulled low (0) and the command is transferred serially on the `sdcmd_o` line.
+The MSB is transmitted first, and the LSB is transmitted last.
-`sdcmd_oen_o` is pulled low(0) during the transmit operation.
-MSB is transmitted first and LSB is transmitted last.
-Direction bit is 1, as command is transmitted from host to device.
+The direction bit is set to 1, indicating that the command is transmitted from the host to the card.

 +--------------+-----------+------------------+----------------+------------------+-------+---------+
 | Bit position | 47        | 46               | [45:40]        | [39:8]           | [7:1] | 0       |